PierreColombo/PierreColombo.github.io/_pages/about.md

 <span style="color:red">My R</span>esearch...
 ------

-I am an Associate Professor at CentraleSupelec and Chief Science Officer at Equall.ai, a legalTech startup.
+I am an Associate Professor at CentraleSupelec and Chief Science Officer at Equall.ai, our all star legalTech startup.
 I specialize in advancing AI, particularly in NLP.

 At Equall.ai, we develop AI-driven products tailored for the legal sector and develloping workflows for helping lawyers to do faster work.
   1. We developed the first LLM for Law !